macloo/junglegame/README.md

 At this point, most things do not run yet.
 However, you can step through a few locations, and nothing throws an error.

+In location 27 (game starting point), you can pick up and drop items.
+Can't do much else with them yet.

 ## Game History